grushaprasad/cosc426/labs/lab00/Lab0.md

 **Please don't hesitate to reach out if you are stuck!
 It is very important that you finish this before the first lab**

+## Submission instructions

+Submit the following files to gradescope.

+* Part 1: A screenshot of the output of running `python main.py sample_configs/interact.yaml` on your personal computer.

+* Part 2: A screenshot of the output of running `python main.py sample_configs/interact.yaml` on Turing.

+* Part 3: The completed `Lab0.py` and `Lab0.ipynb`.

 ## Part 1: Installation on your personal computer

 In this class, you will be using the [NLPScholar toolkit](https://github.com/forrestdavis/NLPScholar/) that Prof. Forrest Davis and I co-developed.
 The goal of this part is to ensure that you are setup to use the toolkit before the first lab.